cheapjack/MoT/DSS2.md

 If you visit the Radar station on the StKilda island marked "THEN" you will see some buttons you can interact with by using the sign with a sword.
 One will

-**Using the mcpi API with cloudswitch
+**Using the mcpi API with CloudSwitch.py

-We will be doing this in more detail soon but we can make things happen in minecraft with the `mcpi` API
+We will be doing this in more detail soon but we can make things happen in minecraft with the `mcpi` **API**

  * Open a terminal window
  * Type `cd ~/MoTDSS2/mcpi/`